-N. Thao N. Galvan, MD, MPH Assistant Professor Division of Abdominal Transplantation
+N. Thao N. Galvan, MD, MPH

+Assistant Professor Division of Abdominal Transplantation Baylor College of Medicine

 - Surgical Technique of Transplantation

 - Additive Bioengineering in Transplantation

 - Hepatobiliary Surgery

 Dr. Galván is the author of numerous articles in the areas of solid organ transplantation outcomes and surgical technique in transplantation.
 Her current interests include the economics of solid organ transplantation, and her research project on additive biomanufacturing and collaborative translational research was recently funded.